kjon-life/perplexing/notebooks/README.md

 It seems, like people, LLMs are not great at what *not* to do.

 ### Define roles
+An LLM needs help.
+Be clear about its role so it can focus on being helpful for you.

 ### Predefine output format
 Learn how to ask for something specific that is trivial for an LLM to complete.
 Example, return the response in a dictionary, list, json, with or without diagrams